10.10. Vet 1 Example

 + display() : void

-Composition, named home, connects Owner (the whole class) with Address (the part).
+Composition, named home in this example, connects an Owner (the whole class) with an Address (the part).

 Pet is a superclass, with Dog and Fish as subclasses.